 As part of this exclusive service, patients recovering in the Houston area are offered a private visit to their homes or hotel accommodations a day or two after their surgery from one of Dr. Patronella’s nurses or medical assistants.
 This experienced care provider will change your bandages, educate your caregiver in providing appropriate care techniques, and provide Dr. Patronella with an update on your recovery.

-As one of our favorite post-surgical procedures, THERMISmooth uses radiofrequency to non-invasively heat the skin to a targeted temperature, causing gradual softening of scar tissue for enhanced post-surgical results in areas of liposuction.
-Many patients describe the treatment as being similar to a “hot-stone massage”.
+The NuEra® Tight procedure is our favorite post-surgical procedure.
+NuEra Tight uses radiofrequency technology to non-invasively heat the skin to a targeted temperature causing gradual softening of scar tissue and increase drainage for enhanced post-surgical results.
+Many patients describe the treatment as resembling a “hot-stone massage”.
 Treatments are performed 2 weeks apart and

 VitaMedica’s Recovery Support Program